 MPG to L/100km Converter

-Convert MPG to L/100 km (both US and UK gallon variants) for comparing US car reviews against European spec sheets and translating fuel efficiency data.
+Convert US MPG to L/100 km for comparing US car reviews against European spec sheets, with a UK (Imperial) MPG cross-check worked through step by step.

 Last updated: May 2026